South Africa Mission

 Your Next Right Step

-Join us this Saturday at 6:00pm and Sunday at 9:00 and 11:00am where we will have an encouraging messaging, kid’s church your children will never want to leave, and perhaps the best church community in Lindenwold, NJ.
+Join us this Sunday at 9:00am, 11:00am or 1:00pm where we will have an encouraging message, kid’s church your children will never want to leave, and perhaps the best church community in Lindenwold, NJ.

 Saturdays 6pm | Sundays 9am & 11am